 Hikers who plan to go one way should prepare ahead by leaving an additional vehicle at the end of the trail or arranging a shuttle.
 Please wear appropriate hiking shoes and clothing, and pack food and water.

 Unicoi State Park is full of opportunities for sightseeing and fitness through hiking.
 Helen locals and visitors alike love the trails at Unicoi for their close proximity to Helen's cabin rentals as well as its natural beauty.

 Anna Ruby Falls

-Most people familiar with Helen know about the amazing and rare double waterfall at Anna Ruby Falls in the Chattahoochee National Forest.
-Anna Ruby Falls forms just before two creeks — Curtis Creek and York Creek — merge together making this one of the more memorable waterfalls in northern Georgia.
+Most people familiar with Helen know about the amazing rare double waterfall at Anna Ruby Falls in the Chattahoochee National Forest.
+Anna Ruby Falls forms just before two creeks — Curtis Creek and York Creek — merge together making this one of the most known waterfalls in northern Georgia.

 The trail is paved, making it ideal for those who aren't fond of rugged paths, or for individuals with handicaps.
 Ultimately, the trail will take you to two observation decks that will provide you with excellent views of the falls.
 If you're up for more of a challenge, you can also continue along the trail that proceeds deeper into Unicoi State Park.
 The sight of the falls during Autumn is all the more breathtaking.

 Anna Ruby Falls is also one of the more accessible falls.
 A short, half-mile footpath leads from the parking lot to the base of the falls.
 To get there from Helen, head north on Georgia 356 and turn onto Anna Ruby Falls Road.

 This is one of the easiest hiking trails in Helen, Georgia.
 It is almost one of the most impressive due to the cascades of the Dukes and Davis Creeks coming together.
 The first roaring waterfall is over 200 feet high, and nearby you'll find a series of smaller ones.